JiaxiongQ/NeuS-HSR/README.md

 If you use our code or method in your work, please cite the following:
 ```
 @InProceedings{Qiu_2023_CVPR,
-author = {Qiu, Jiaxiong and Jiang, Peng-Tao and Zhu, Yifan and Yin, Ze-Xin and Cheng, Ming-Ming and Ren,Bo},
+author = {Qiu, Jiaxiong and Jiang, Peng-Tao and Zhu, Yifan and Yin, Ze-Xin and Cheng, Ming-Ming and Ren, Bo},
 title = {Looking Through the Glass: Neural Surface Reconstruction Against High Specular Reflections},
 booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)},
 year = {2023}